 As we add more intelligence to our urban infrastructure the way we will deliver services to citizens in the future will be radically different.
 Innovate UK are helping business get to that future faster.
 This talk will describe how the future may be different and examples of the innovation we have supported.

-Bristol is Open was named as the leading smart city, just behind London, in Huawei UK's Smart Cities Index.
+Bristol is Open was named as a pioneering smart city, just behind London, in Huawei UK's Smart Cities Index.
 The smart city project was also announced as Smart City Innovator of the Year by TM Forum's Digital World Awards.
 This session will explore how big data is being used to solve problems such as air pollution, traffic congestion and assisted living for the elderly.

 The more that smart technology is used, the more that data is required for all sorts of information flows.
-Discussing what data and security mean in smart cities.
+This session will examine the role data and security play within smart cities.

 Discussing progress of Amsterdam Smart City project, one the world’s exemplars in open data, smart energy and transport, and citizen engagement through a smart citizens lab.